DEFRA/hapi-govuk-journey-map/README.md

 - /applicant/email
 - /complete
 ```
-Note that the paths are generated with the parent module path prefixing the current path in each module's map
+Note that the paths are generated with the parent module path prefixing the current path in each module's map.

+The routemap object can be retrieved with the `getRouteMap` function.

 ### File structure
 The file structure in the project for these modules would be as follows: